1024inc/engineering-blog/eng-paths/sr_software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

-- Technical expert in most key components and solid on 2 products.
+- Technical expert in all key components and solid on the entire codebase.
 - Expert in primary focus area (BE/FE/Data/or DevOps).
 - Strong proficiency in all other technologies across the codebase and infrastructure.
 - Thrives in ambiguous scopes throughout Engineering, defining the outcomes we need to aim for and how to get there. .